Akuli/python-tutorial/README.md

 probably want to read
 [the official tutorial](https://docs.python.org/3/tutorial/) instead.

-This tutorial uses Python 3, and you need Python 3 to be able to run the example code yourself.
+This tutorial was written in Python 3, and you need Python 3 or newer to be able to run the example code yourself.
 Python 2 is getting outdated all the time, and more and more projects are moving to Python 3.
 There are a few popular libraries that don't support Python 3 that well at the time of writing this, but you don't need to worry about that just yet.
 They will probably support Python 3 by the time you've learned the basics and you may actually need them.

-I have tested most of the code in this tutorial on Python 3.4, but everything should also work on any Python 3 version or newer.
+I have tested most of the code in this tutorial on Python 3.4, but everything should also work on Python 3.2 and all newer Pythons.

-Here's a list of chapters in this tutorial.
-Read them one by one in the order they are listed. **If you jump to a chapter without reading and understanding everything before it, you may have hard time understanding the chapter you're trying to read.** However, the chapters are mostly independent from each other, so you can also use this tutorial together with other tutorials.
+## List of contents

 1. [What is programming?](what-is-programming.md)
 2. [Installing Python](installing-python.md)